 The wind is most often from the east for 4.0 months, from February 28 to June 29 and for 2.8 months, from August 4 to October 30, with a peak percentage of 52% on September 11.
 The wind is most often from the west for 1.2 months, from June 29 to August 4, with a peak percentage of 34% on July 6.
 The wind is most often from the north for 4.0 months, from October 30 to February 28, with a peak percentage of 37% on January 1.

 Lakeland is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.0 months, from June 6 to October 8, with an average temperature above 81°F. The day of the year with the warmest water is August 9, with an average temperature of 85°F.
+The time of year with warmer water lasts for 4.0 months, from June 6 to October 8, with an average temperature above 81°F. The month of the year in Lakeland with the warmest water is August, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.2 months, from December 18 to March 24, with an average temperature below 69°F. The day of the year with the coolest water is February 5, with an average temperature of 65°F.
+The time of year with cooler water lasts for 3.2 months, from December 18 to March 24, with an average temperature below 69°F. The month of the year in Lakeland with the coolest water is February, with an average temperature of 65°F.